Anna042023/CrossCityBench/README.md

 These results show that meta‑learning, knowledge distillation, and several alignment baselines do not beat the best model trained only on the scarce target data.
 Therefore, the usefulness of external data is conditional on the utilization paradigm.
 This finding directly challenges the commonly held assumption that more external data necessarily improves target performance.

 ### Finding 2: Robustness and accuracy are decoupled.
-Table 2 summarizes the distribution‑shift degradation (ΔMshift) reported in Fig. 5(b) of the manuscript.
+The following table summarizes the distribution‑shift degradation (ΔMshift) reported in Fig. 5(b) of the manuscript.
 A lower value indicates better resilience to cross‑city heterogeneity.

+**Table: Distribution‑shift degradation (ΔMshift) across paradigms.**

 | Paradigm | Method | ΔMshift |
 |----------|--------|---------|